-The 4 Pillars of Sales Development Are:
+The 4 Pillars of the Sales Development Process Are:

 Every company must stand upon something.
 A foundation.
 A base.
 A place from which it can operate.
 The very pillars that hold it upright.